tonygoldcrest/drum-hero/README.md

 * You can switch difficulty in the side menu if expert is too fast.
 * Notes are highlighted with Clone Hero colors by default, but you can turn that off in the Settings.

+### 4. Split stems for songs that don't have them

+Many Clone Hero songs ship with a single mixed audio file instead of separate stems.
+Drum Hero can split it automatically so you can mute the drums and play along.

+* In the Settings menu, press **Get stem splitter** to download the tool (~130 MB, one-time).
+Supported on macOS (Apple Silicon) and Windows.
+* Once downloaded, open the **⋮** menu on any song with a single audio track and choose **Split stems**.
+* A progress bar appears in the header while splitting.
+You can cancel at any time.
+* When done, the song is updated in place.
+Open it and you'll find the drums and backing track available in the mixer.

 ## Roadmap

 - [ ] Practice mode - selecting measures makes the song loop within them